-- There is a lack of information and provisions relating to liquefaction hazard. - The information contained in planning documents, and explanations of the basis for planning provision for coastal hazards is limited. - There is a lack of information about provisions relating to flood hazards in planning documents.
+- There is a general lack of information and provisions relating to liquefaction hazard. - The information contained in city, district and regional plans and explanations of the basis for planning provisions for coastal hazards are limited. - There is a lack of information about provisions relating to flood hazards in city, district and regional plans.
 A common theme is for this information to relate to only certain water bodies, without explanation as to why this is the case. - While landslides are addressed in some district plans, this tends to be through earthworks provisions.
-Naturally occurring or historical landslide hazard are not provided for. - There is minimal recognition in planning documents of other hazards and of climate change issues. - There is limited progress towards the integration of a risk based planning approach and risk assessment in natural hazards provisions.
-(Some progress is evident in more recent updates, but little evidence of this element of good practice where there are older provisions). - The district plans also provide little explanation as to why their focus is on some natural hazards and not on others. - While cross boundary issues are acknowledged in plans, little direction is provided on how these issues should be addressed. - There is a lack of hazard specific provisions in the District Plans.
-At present the objectives, in particular, tend to be generic to all natural hazards and do not provide clearly identifiable or measureable outcome statements. - The planning approaches are often outdated, are not based on a clear risk based model and do not meet good practice tests. - Related to this, there is no clear evaluation involving community input about what levels of risk are considered acceptable.
+Naturally occurring or historical landslide hazards are not provided for. - There is minimal recognition in city, district and regional plans of other hazards and of climate change issues. - There is limited progress towards the integration of a risk based planning approach and risk assessment in natural hazard provisions.
+(Some progress is evident in more recent updates, but there is little evidence of this element of good practice where there are older provisions). - The district plans also provide little explanation as to why their focus is on some natural hazards and not on others. - While cross boundary issues are acknowledged in plans, little direction is provided on how these issues should be addressed. - In general, there is a lack of hazard specific provisions in the District Plans, but it is variable, with some plans containing targeted policies and rules and some containing very little.
+Objectives, in particular, tend to be generic to all natural hazards and do not provide clearly identifiable or measurable outcome statements. - The policy and planning approaches in city, district and regional plans are often outdated, are not based on a clear risk based model and do not meet good practice tests. - Related to this, there is no clear evaluation involving community and stakeholder input about what levels of risk are considered acceptable. - There is a lack of coordination between resource management planning and the response and recovery plans of civil defence emergency management and/or lifeline utility providers.